dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 # Phase 2:
 repeat {
-    dispatch all all TX's for validation in parallel ; wait for completion } until all validations pass
+    dispatch all TX's for validation in parallel ; wait for completion } until all validations pass

 validation of TXj {